lead generation

 focus on testing one variable at a time.

-This could be the headline, the CTA button color,
+This could be the headline, the CTA button colour,

 the form length, or the placement of social proof.